California Estate Planning - As it should be done!

 No!
 Unlike a surprising number of estate plans in the marketplace, our plans are completely customized to fit your needs.
 We can use a flat-fee structure for most of our plans because we’ve been doing this long enough that we know what most of our clients are going to want at least generally, and we’ve probably already drafted similar provisions that we can further customize to your needs.
 That allows us to project how much time we’ll likely be spending on your plan and arrive at a flat-fee that works for both parties.
 That said, more complex wishes (i.e- we need a spreadsheet to map out all of your contingencies), specialized clauses, or unique situations may cause your plan to be quoted a higher price than our flat fees listed.
 We will not include any surprises in your bill though, you will know your quote well before we ever agree to work with one another (usually by the conclusion of our initial consultation).

 Life happens, and your planning should be flexible to accommodate changes that do come up.
 Simply email the attorney you worked with to let them know you need to make updates and they’ll guide you through the process based on what is changing.
-We’ll soon be offering a client care program where you can store your documents, make updates anytime you need, and stay up to date on the laws affecting your plan anytime as well! (expected fall of 2023)

 A trust is a legal arrangement in which a named person (trustee) holds and manages assets for the benefit of a someone else (beneficiary).
 There are many different types of trusts, each designed to meet specific needs and goals.
 Trusts can provide many benefits, such as avoiding probate, minimizing taxes, protecting assets from creditors, and ensuring that assets are distributed according to your wishes.
 For example, if you want to ensure that your assets are distributed to your heirs in a certain way or at a certain time (and without going through Probate Court), a trust can provide the necessary structure and control to achieve those goals.